circleci/circleci-docs/jekyll/_cci2/google-auth.md

 consider using Google's base Docker image.
 You can find this image on DockerHub as [`google/cloud-sdk`](https://hub.docker.com/r/google/cloud-sdk/).

-Otherwise, follow the [SDK installation instructions](https://cloud.google.com/sdk/) for your base image's operating system.
+Otherwise, follow the [Google Cloud SDK installation instructions](https://cloud.google.com/sdk/) for your base image's operating system.

-### Authorizing the Cloud SDK

-To do this,
-you will need to create a [service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) and add it to CircleCI as an [environment variable]({{ site.baseurl }}/2.0/env-vars/).
-In your configuration,
-you can use this environment variable to authenticate the `gcloud` tool.

-### Create a Service Account and Download

 Go to Google's [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started) article and follow the instructions in the **Creating a service account** section.